 Pregnant women experience many changes throughout their body and though the feet are not necessarily part of having a baby, they are subject to the changes that pregnancy brings.

+One of the key hormones involved in pregnancy is relaxin.
+Relaxin is thought to be involved in each of the three trimesters of pregnancy.
+Toward the end of pregnancy, it is thought that relaxin softens the ligaments around the hips and pelvis in order to improve pelvic mobility.
+While this assists in delivering your baby, it can cause the ligaments elsewehere in your body to become more flexible also.
+In the case of your knees, ankles and feet, this means that you may not be as stable as you once were.
 Another factor to consider is the fact that when you are pregnant, you have to carry more weight around.
 The weight of your baby, amniotic fluid and the fluid that you retain all contribute to an increase in the load on your body.
 In normal circumstances, your body may be able to tolerate weight gain without breaking down and developing an injury.
 But when combined with the effects of the hormone relaxin, you may be more likely to develop a soft tissue injury.
 This is because your ligaments are not as strong as they were previously, and they are subject to more work / load.
 As a result, you may see postural changes in your feet and legs, and the change in demand on your muscle may increase muscle aches and tension.

 Flat Feet On common postural change is flat feet aka over-pronation.
 It occurs when a person's arch flattens on weight bearing, causing their foot to roll inward when walking.
 In some cases, the effect of over-pronation can make walking very painful and can increase the strain on the feet, calves and back.
 Over pronation occurs during pregnancy because relaxin decreases the stability of the medial ankle and plantar arch, and the added load from pregnancy weight gain.

 Hot and Swollen Feet Swellling in the feet otherwise referred to as oedema, normally occurs in the latter part of pregnancy due to a number of changes that occur with in the body.
 Increased blood volume, extra pressure on the blood vessels in the legs and pelvis and increased water retention all have an effect.

 Hot and burning sensations in the feet are also very common in pregnancy, not only due to a sudden increase in weight and swelling, but because of hormonal changes that cause a slight increase in body temperature.
 Many pregnant women report that their feet can become hot and irritable as they grow tired even leading to a loss of sleep in extreme cases.
 It should be mentioned though that there are other more serious conditions that can cause these symptoms so if you have any concerns you may like to have it assessed by your podiatrist to rule out any other potential causes.